Cat and Dog Care, Feeding, and Basic First Aid

 • Basic needs and environmental enrichment

-• Signs of stress and stress management (scratching in cats, barking in dogs)
+• Stress signs and management (scratching in cats, barking in dogs)

-• Effects of spaying/neutering on health and behavior
+• Impact of neutering on health and behavior

 Day 4: Most Common Diseases

-• Early diagnosis and proper evaluation of clinical signs
+• Early diagnosis and correct evaluation of clinical signs

-• Common digestive issues (diarrhea, vomiting) and skin problems
+• Common digestive problems (diarrhea, vomiting) and skin issues

 Day 5: Practical First Aid